 Double miles on gas and groceries is the key perk here.
 The United Explorer Card is the closest comparison to the First Hawaiian Card, but the former earns 2X miles on travel and dining.
 These categories have their appeal, but for everyday spending the value lies with the First Hawaiian offer.

 The biggest blemish with the First Hawaiian Bank United® Card is the $99 annual fee.
-First Hawaiian waives the fee for the first year, but it’s essential to make sure this is the right card before applying.
+It’s essential to make sure this is the right card before applying.
 Some travelers like to downgrade cards once the annual fee kicks in, so they maximize points and minimize spending.
 With Chase, that’s easy, as the Explorer Card is downgradable to the no annual fee TravelBank Card.